Maxime-VE/TSI-Visual-Range-Hyper-Spectrum-Estimation-on-the-Base-of-RGB-Sensor-Data/README.md

 ---

-## Repository Organazation
+## 🗂️ Repository Organazation
 This directory is divided into three main folders:

-1. The first `1.Simulation RGB-CMY dataset` contains the code structure necessary to run the following MATLAB scripts:
+1. The first `1.Simulation RGB-CMY dataset` folder contains the code structure necessary to run the following MATLAB scripts:
     - `color_curves_visualisation.m`: Displays the curves from the CSV file `SensCurves_WRGBCMY.txt`, which represent the intensity curves of each color as a function of wavelength (ranging from 300 to 900 nm across 3000 samples).

     - ` RGB_CMY_simulation.m`: Contains MATLAB code for visualizing different preprocessing steps applied to the input hyperspectral image.